Alenka Ermenc

-Alenka Ermenc, born 5 September 1963, is an officer in the Slovenian army and was the first woman to hold the position of Chief of defence within NATO forces.
+Alenka Ermenc, born 5 September 1963, is an officer in the Slovenian Armed Forces who served as Chief of the General Staff.
+She was the first woman to hold the position of Chief of defence within NATO forces.

 Military career

 Ermenc's military career started when she became a member of the Slovenian Territorial Defence forces in Slovenia's independence war from Yugoslavia in 1991.

 In January 2006 she commanded the newly created 5.
 Intelligence and Reconnaissance Battalion of the Slovenian Armed Forces, becoming the first female commander of a battalion of the Slovenian Armed Forces.
 In May 2009, she became head of personnel of the General Staff of the Slovenian Army before a six-month deployment to Kosovo as part of Kosovo Force, commencing in June of the same year.

 She was promoted to the rank of Major General by President, Borut Pahor, on 23 November 2018 at the Presidential Palace.